 Uninstall & Reinstall Discord

-If the above fails, then we have to get a little more drastic and eradicate all traces of Discord and complete a fresh install.
+If the above fails, then we have to get a little more drastic — eradicate all traces of Discord and complete a fresh install.

 - To begin, close Discord.
-Hit Ctrl+Alt+Del to open Task Manager, then from the list of services click on Discord, then “End Task.”
+Hit Ctrl+Alt+Del to open Task Manager, and from the list of services click on Discord, then on “End Task.”

 - Right-click on the Windows Start menu and click on Search.